amait41/pagerank/README.md

 # pagerank
-A pagerank implementation with MRJob.
+A pagerank algorithm implementation with MRJob.